img

 Breaking the Illusion of the “Never Enough Affair Partner”

 At first, the emotional rush feels real.
 Eventually, though, you begin to see the cracks.
 Even if they say the right things, their actions rarely match.
 Instead of deepening intimacy, the connection stays stagnant.
 As a result, you keep investing more, hoping they’ll finally reciprocate.
 Yet, nothing changes.
-Over time, your self-worth takes the hit.
-But now, you have a choice.
+Over time, your confidence takes the hit.
+Now you have a choice.
 You can stop mistaking inconsistency for love.
-Ultimately, breaking the illusion of the never enough affair partner frees you to pursue relationships rooted in truth, not secrecy or scarcity.
+Breaking that illusion allows you to pursue a relationship rooted in honesty, not secrecy or scarcity.
+Recognising a never enough affair partner is often the turning point.

 How to Reclaim Your Emotional Needs from a Never Enough Affair Partner

-Reclaiming your worth begins with clarity.
+Rebuilding your confidence begins with clarity.
 Ask yourself:

 • What emotional needs must be met for you to feel secure?